Burhan-Q/burhans-brain-droppings/docs/blog/posts/vibes.md

 you should, but you should do so with skepticism and caution.
 You should also learn whatever it is you were planning to skip to build your idea.
 Yes, it will take time.
 Yes, it might be difficult.
 It will provide immense value, but you have to put in the effort to tackle the challenge in the first place.
 If you feel ambitious, you can start with trying to build your idea as part of your learning, but it won't be easy and that should be okay.
 If you're curious, you can check out a little about
-[my journey](../../about/profile/journey.md) and read about how I had to deliver a project while leaning something completely new while on the job, maybe it could serve as a bit of inspiration to dive into learning something new.
+[my journey](../../about/profile/journey.md) and read about how I had to deliver a project while learning something completely new while on the job, maybe it could serve as a bit of inspiration to dive into learning something new.